California Sales Tax Relief Available for those who Received the CDTFA Letter

 Key Point: Even if you received a past notice from California last December or after, you still may qualify for this “last opportunity” for compliance with California.

 Your next step is to complete CDTFA‑38‑A (via a paper form) after registering for a sales tax permit.
 Sales Tax System can help you with this step.

 Once the state has approved your application for CDTFA‑38‑A (Relief for Marketplace Sellers), you will file annual returns for the years 2016-2018.
 It will also relieve the past penalties; however, you would still have to pay the taxes and interest for the years 2016-2018.

 A “qualifying retailer” will not be assessed tax by the CDTFA concerning sales made before April 1, 2016, and will be relieved of penalties concerning sales made for the period April 1, 2016, to March 31, 2019.

 How do I register to pay past California sales tax?

 To register, go to www.cdtfa.ca.gov, select Register, then select Register a New Business Activity or Location.
 The start date on your account should reflect the date you began engaging in business in California.

 Tips on Processing Time

 If you meet all of the conditions as a qualifying retailer, first, you need to register for sales tax.
 Then you can register for CDTFA-38-A (Relief for Marketplace Sellers) immediately after since it will ask for your account number.
-No supporting documents needed, just completely fill out the form.
+No supporting documents are needed.
+Just fill out the form.
 Once CDTFA receives the application, it will take 2-4 weeks for processing.
 They will also send a notification if it has been approved (via mail and email).
-On a final point, your application must be mailed within thirty (30) days of registration to California Department of Tax and Fee Administration.
+On a final point, your application must be mailed within thirty (30) days of registration to the California Department of Tax and Fee Administration.

 How do I notify the CDTFA that I am a qualifying retailer?